remix-run/react-router/docs/api/components/Link.md

 API: `Link` (component)
 =========================

-Creates an anchor tag that links to a route in the application.
-Also gets the `active` class automatically when the route matches.
-If you change the path of your route, you don't have to change your links.
+A `<Link>` renders an `<a>` tag that links to a route in the application.
+If you change the path of your route, you don't also have to change your links.

+A `<Link>` also knows when the route it links to is active and automatically applies its `activeClassName` and/or `activeStyle` when it is.

 Props
 -----